ASS-MUIT/camel/readme.md

 We are going to analize both techniques for route specification:

 	- As a Java DSL: The Camel route is located in the `MyCamelRouter` class.
-	- As a YAML file: The same rout is located in `resource` folder.
+	- As a YAML file: The same route is located in the `resource` folder.

 This example will read **HL7V2** files with patients data from a directory, convert them to **FHIR R4** patients and finnaly upload them to a configured FHIR server.